-There are some songs that transcend generations and genres.
-We call them “the classics” and they’re more than just songs, they’re part of who we are – forever linked to some of our most important memories.
+There are some recordings that transcend generations and genres.
+We call them “the classics” and they’re more than just music, they’re part of who we are – forever linked to some of our most important memories.

 Unfortunately, a loophole in outdated U.S. Copyright Law has enabled many music platforms to forget about valuing “the classics” – to not value the hard work of legacy artists whose sound recordings were created before 1972.
 Legacy artists have spent decades fighting for equal treatment, waiting for Congress to remember them.